Azure/azure-sdk/releases/2019-10-11/2019-10-11-dotnet-preview4.md

 - Parity across synchronous and asynchronous APIs offering a choice appropriate to your application.
 - Updated dependencies on the latest (preview-7) version of `Azure.Core` library.

+### Storage

+- Batching multiple Delete or SetAccessTier operations in a single request
+- Customer Provided Key server side encryption
+- Support for geo-redundant read from secondary location on failure
+- CreateIfNotExists and DeleteIfNotExists convenience methods for Blobs
+- Convenient resource Name properties on all clients
+- Verification of echoed client request IDs
+- `FileClient.PutRangeFromUri` operation
+- A variety of bug fixes and API improvements

 ### Azure Identity

 - Added new user credential types, allowing authentication within client applications.